Sergiojh-design/messageMe/README.md

 4.) python3 -m pip install djangorestframework

 ```
+Note on Ubuntu server under security add a new inbound rule: type: all traffic, source: custom, 0.0.0.0/0.
+Then connect to public or private URL:3000 to display app.

 ## Running
 To run firebase cd into reactapp and create a .env.local file with the following format (ASK OWNER FOR INFO)